abdullahZahid951/PubMedArticleSummarizer/README.md

 # PubMed Article Summarizer

 This project converts PubMed medical articles into summaries using the T5 model.
 It allows users to input PubMed articles and get concise abstracts as output.
+I have coded the whole experience of training, fine tunning, testion the model.

 ## Table of Contents